tbeu/matio/README.md

 TODO

 #### 2.3.3 Testsuite
-The testsuite is also available when building with cmake even though it may lag a little behind the autotools one.
+The testsuite is also available when building with cmake.
 To run the testsuite, first configure and build matio with cmake.
-After building run 'make check' to run the testsuite.
+After building run 'make test' to run the testsuite.
 See Section [2.2.4](#224-testsuite) for more details.

 ### 2.4 Platforms
 The library has been tested/used on Linux, Windows, OS X, and AIX including both little-endian and big-endian architecture.